Deltares/hydromt/docs/user_guide/model_build.rst

 The ``hydromt build`` command line interface (CLI) method can be run from the command line after the right conda environment is activated.
 The HydroMT core package itself does not contain an implementation for a specific model.
-To actually build a specific model the HydroMT plugin for that model needs to be installed.
+To actually build a specific model the associated :ref:`HydroMT plugin <plugins>` needs to be installed.

 To check which HydroMT model plugins are installed, do: